A Graph Sufficiency Perspective for Neural Networks: Exact Sufficiency with Region Separation

-The requirement that $T$ is region-separating is notably weaker than requiring $T$ to be injective on the support of $X$.
+\begin{restatable}{theorem}{thmFive} Given a region-separated random variable $X$ with $m$ regions.
+If the transformation $T$ is region-separating for $X$, then $Z = T(X)$ is sufficient for $X$ with respect to $Y$. \end{restatable} The requirement that $T$ is region-separating is notably weaker than requiring $T$ to be injective on the support of $X$.
 Injectivity demands that $T(x) \neq T(x')$ for all $x \neq x'$, but region separation only asks that $T(x)$ differs whenever $x$ belongs to a different region $\mathcal{R}_i$ that determines $P(Y \mid X)$.
 Within each region, $T$ is free to collapse — for example, mapping all of $\mathcal{R}_i$ to a single position $z_i$.

-This is connected to the recently observed phenomenon of neural collapse in deep classification networks \cite{papyan2020neural, han2021neural}: It has been empirically observed that representations of inputs from the same class collapse to a single prototype vector, while inter-class prototypes become maximally separated.
-A region-separating transformation does support this empirical observation: collapsed representation can be sufficient and preserves all information for prediction, in case of region-separated random variables.
-Figure~\ref{fig:region-separation} illustrates this idea.
-The map $T$ need not preserve the full geometry of $X$, but only the identity of the region that determines $Y$.
-This allows for collapsed representations to still be sufficient.
+This is somewhat related the recently observed phenomenon of neural collapse in deep classification networks \cite{papyan2020neural, han2021neural}: It has been empirically observed that representations of inputs from the same class collapse to a single prototype vector, while inter-class prototypes become maximally separated.
+A region-separating transformation does support this empirical observation: collapsed representation can be sufficient and preserves all information for prediction, in case of region-separated random variables, which is supported by Figure~\ref{fig1} in simulation.